Threat/Warning (OSINT and Dark Web) Analyst Pathway

 DSU CyberSkills2Work (also known as the OSINT Academy) prepares learners to analyze, collect, operate, investigate, protect, and defend information and information systems.
 Digital security breaches and ransomware attacks have escalated in recent years, and the United States lacks the number of trained analysts and investigators needed to protect our national interests and assets.
 This program is gearing up for the country’s projected growth of cybersecurity analysts in coming years.
 It’s arming learners with tactical cyberdefense skills and producing individuals qualified to thwart cybercrimes.

-The Threat/Warning Analyst (OSINT and Dark Web) Pathway is designed to prepare participants for a threat/warning analyst work role.
-This learner-centric, competency-focused education will train students on evidence identification, acquisition, preservation and investigative processes for traditional hard disk drives, emerging internet of things (loT) devices, cloud accounts, and online communication.
-Participants learn best practices for open-source intelligence and dark web investigations; evidence identification, acquisition, and preservation; and processes for traditional hard disk drives, IoT devices, cloud-based accounts, the dark web, and social media platforms.
-Pathway graduates might also perform job duties as a law enforcement/counterintelligence forensics analyst, cyber defense forensics analyst, cyber operator, cybercrime investigator, cyber defense analyst, or cyber incident responder.
+The Threat/Warning Analyst (OSINT and Dark Web) Pathway prepares participants for a threat/warning analyst work role.
+This learner-centric, competency-focused education trains students on evidence identification, acquisition, preservation and investigative processes for traditional hard disk drives, emerging internet of things (loT) devices, cloud accounts, and online communication.
+Participants learn best practices for open-source intelligence and dark web investigations; evidence identification, acquisition, and preservation; and processes for traditional hard disk drives, IoT devices, cloud-based accounts, and social media platforms.
+Pathway graduates might also work as a law enforcement/counterintelligence forensics analyst, cyber defense forensics analyst, cyber operator, cybercrime investigator, cyber defense analyst, or cyber incident responder.
+Three sessions are currently offered: Session 1 (Jan.
+9- March 10, 2023); Session 2 (April 3-June 2, 2023); and Session 3 (June 12 - Aug.
+1, 2023).

 - Threat/Warning Analyst